James4Ever0/notes/Hashcat and John the Ripper.md

 John the Ripper only provides few formats by default.
 To get more formats, install `john-jumbo` instead.

-If the password somehow follows a pattern, use markov chain based rainbow table generator.
+If the password somehow follows a pattern, use Markov chain based rainbow table generator.